Peter Doohan: Career

 At the 1987 Wimbledon Championships, he unexpectedly defeated two-time defending champion and top-seeded Boris Becker in the second round, earning himself the nickname "The Becker Wrecker" at home in Australia.

 Doohan played collegiately in the United States with the University of Arkansas where he won the NCAA doubles title in 1982.
-Also a successful singles player, he won three Australian Hard Court Championships consecutively from (1984–1986).
+Also a successful singles player, he won three Australian Hard Court Championships consecutively from 1984 to 1986.
 In 1984, he won the South Australian Open singles title.
-In 1988, he won the San Louis Potosi singles title on clay in San Luis Potosí, Mexico.
+In 1988, he won the San Louis Potosí singles title on clay in San Luis Potosí, Mexico.
 He also coached high school tennis at Donoho High School in Anniston, Alabama, for several years in the mid-1990s.